 There are lots of scientific studies that link physical activity and time spent outside with our mental and physical health.

 We aren’t scientists, but we do know from our own experience that spending time outside makes us feel so much better.
-It makes us happier.
-It makes us feel more calm and relaxed and it helps ease the stresses we’re feeling.
+It makes us happier, more calm and relaxed.
+Being outdoors helps ease the stresses we’re feeling.
 It gives us time to slow our minds and gain a wider perspective on whatever it is we’re dealing with.

 And to be honest, it doesn’t even matter what we’re doing.
 Rafting and adventure activities are fun, but it doesn’t need to be an adrenaline outing.
 It can be a walk through the forest, a run on the trails, sitting with our feet in the river or laying in a hammock.